helium/HIP/0081-minimum-onboarding-fee.md

 ### Rewards burn

 The Helium flywheel is based on creating DC burn.
 Onboarding fees have historically been the most influential driving force of DC burn.
 The $A$ factor rewards subDAOs for non-recurring DC burn such as the onboarding fee analog to the $D$ factor rewards a subDAO for recurring DC burn.
 The $A$ factor rewards networks that have contributed significantly to the Helium flywheel with non-recurrent fees.
-Without the $A$ factor the subDAOs will be incentivized to burn as little DC as possible on non-recurring costs thereby slowing down the Helium flywheel.
+Without the $A$ factor the subDAOs will be incentivized to burn as little DC as possible on non-recurring costs, thereby slowing down the Helium flywheel.

 ### Dead networks